The 2019K Challenge Leaderboard

-Hello runners, we are happy to present the summary report of January 2019 of the The 2019K Challenge.
+Hello runners, we are happy to present the summary report of May 2019 of The 2019K Challenge.

 For those who came in late, The 2019K Challenge is a challenge to run 2019 km in the year 2019.